Home » Is It OK To Take My Parrot Outside?

 External stimuli can trigger anxious behaviors when taken outside the house, which is common in parrots that have always lived indoors.
 This includes parrots that were:

-- Not kept near windows or doors that gave them a view outside.
+• Never kept near windows or doors that gave them a view of the outside world.

-An aversion to the outdoors can happen in parrots that have experienced emotional trauma.
+An aversion to the outdoors can happen when parrots have experienced emotional trauma.
 Since their hyper-awareness of danger is so strong, they can be startled by new sights or sounds.

 If a parrot is always scared, training can be undertaken to remove this fear.